KohGeek/Bookstore-Inventory/README.md

 - Johnny Chuan
 - Tan Kai Fung

+[NanaGUI](https://github.com/cnjinhao/nana) is licensed under the Boost Software License.

+[csv](https://github.com/p-ranav/csv) by p-ranav is licensed under the MIT License.

 All of the included codes, files and documentation (except those published by UTAR) are licensed under the GNU GPL v3 License.

-NanaGUI is licensed under the Boost Software License.